awsdocs/aws-cdk-guide/doc_source/tools.md

      return "This is a Lambda Function defined through CDK"
    ```

-1. Compile your AWS CDK app and create a AWS CloudFormation template
+1. Run your AWS CDK app and create a AWS CloudFormation template

    ```
-   npm run build
    cdk synth --no-staging > template.yaml
    ```